v3io/v3io-tsdb/README.md

 parameters: the configuration structure, v3io data container object and logger object.
 The last 2 are optional, in case you already have container and logger (when using nuclio data bindings).

-Configuration is specified in a YAML or JSON format, and can be read from a file using `config.LoadConfig(path string)` or can be loaded from a local buffer using `config.LoadFromData(data []byte)`.
+Configuration is specified in a YAML or JSON format, and can be read from a file using `config.GetOrLoadFromFile(path string)` or can be loaded from a local buffer using `config.GetOrLoadFromData(data []byte)`.
 You can see details on the configuration options in [config](internal/pkg/config/config.go), a minimal configuration looks like:

 ```yaml